NaveenDanj/midnight/docs/semantic-analysis.md

 - bare function calls such as `loop(100);` are accepted
 - non-call expression statements are still rejected as unsupported semantic statements

+### Import statements

+`ImportStatement` nodes are a no-op at this stage — by the time semantic analysis runs, the module resolver has already turned each imported module's top-level declarations into statements analyzed in the same shared scope, so there's nothing left for `ImportStatement` itself to check.

+### Extern function declarations

+Extern functions (`funcDecl.isExtern`) skip body analysis (there is no body to analyze) but are still registered as callable function symbols like any other declaration.

 ## Type System Snapshot

 Current type kinds: